 What About a “Trial” Partnership?

-I’ve seen a number of trial partnerships wherein two advisors will get together on just a certain kind of business and split that.
+I’ve seen a number of trial partnerships wherein two financial advisors will get together on just a certain kind of business and split that.
 If that arrangement works, you can go ahead and take the plunge into full partnership.

 Of this I’m sure: Partnerships, when they work, are . . .